Measurement of the radius dependence of charged-particle jet suppression in Pb-Pb collisions at $\sqrt{s_{\rm NN}}$ = 5.02 TeV

 Figure 1

-Residual $\pT$-distributions of embedded jet probes of known transverse momentum into Pb$-$Pb collision data.
+Residual $\pT$-distributions of embedded jet probes of known transverse momentum into \PbPb\ collision data.
 Left: Comparison of the distributions for the area-based and ML-based background estimators.
-Note the lines connecting the points do not represent a fit and are only present in order to guide the eye.
+Note the lines connecting the points do not represent a fit and are only present to guide the eye.
 Right: Radius dependence of the width of the distributions where the error bars come from the uncertainty in calculating the width.

 Figure 2

-Left: Comparison of toy model modifications for $R = 0.4$ jets using the $R^{\rm toy}_{\rm AA}$ as defined in Eq.
-(4).
-Right: The fragmentation functions at low jet $p_{\rm T}$ ($ 40 < p_{\rm T, true} < 100 \text{ GeV}/c$, lower right panel) and high jet $p_{\rm T}$ ($ 100 < p_{\rm T, true} < 200 \text{ GeV}/c$, upper right panel) for 0$-$10% central Pb$-$Pb collisions.
+Left: Comparison of toy model modifications for $R = 0.4$ jets using the $R_{\rm mod}$ as defined in Eq.
+3. Right: The ratio of the modified to unmodified fragmentation functions at low jet $p_{\rm T}$ ($ 40 < p_{\rm T, true} < 100 \text{ GeV}/c$, lower right panel) and high jet $p_{\rm T}$ ($ 100 < p_{\rm T, true} < 200 \text{ GeV}/c$, upper right panel) for 0--10\% central Pb-Pb collisions.
 In the fractional collinear and fractional large angle case, $f_{\rm loss} = 25\%$ and $p_{\rm loss} = 100\%$.
-In the medium response case, $f_{\rm loss} = 10\%$ and $p_{\rm loss} = 50\%$ The ratio of the fragmentation functions measured in Pb$-$Pb and pp collisions are shown for jets with $R=0.4$ and $\pt>100$ GeV/$c$ (ATLAS), and for jets with $R=0.3$ and $p_{\rm T} > 30$ GeV/$c$ recoiling from a photon with $E_{\rm T}>60$ GeV/$c$ (CMS).
+In the medium response case, $f_{\rm loss} = 10\%$ and $p_{\rm loss} = 50\%$ The ratio of the fragmentation functions measured in Pb--Pb and pp collisions are shown for jets with $R=0.4$ and $\pt>100$ GeV/$c$ (ATLAS), and for jets with $R=0.3$ and $p_{\rm T} > 30$ GeV/$c$ recoiling from a photon with $E_{\rm T}>60$ GeV/$c$ (CMS).

 Figure 3

-The $\pT$-differential inclusive charged-particle jet yield distributions as a function of $\pT$ for different values of $R$ in three centrality classes: Top Left: 0$-$10%, top right: 30$-$50%, bottom left: 60$-$80%.
+The $\pT$-differential inclusive charged-particle jet yield distributions as a function of $\pT$ for different values of $R$ in three centrality classes: Top Left: 0--10\%, top right: 30--50\%, bottom left: 60--80\%.
 The peripheral spectra were measured using the area-based method for the background correction.
 All other reported spectra were corrected with the ML-based background estimator.
 In the bottom right panel, the production cross sections in pp collisions are shown.
 The vertical bars denote statistical uncertainties and the vertical extent of the boxes denotes systematic uncertainties.
 Note that the data points are plotted horizontally at the bin center.

 Figure 5

-Nuclear modification factors for jets with $R=0.6$ in 0$-$10% (left) and 30$-$50% (right) central Pb$-$Pb collisions outlining the impact of the various fragmentation models on the final result.
+Nuclear modification factors for jets with $R=0.6$ in 0--10\% (left) and 30--50\% (right) central Pb-Pb collisions outlining the impact of the various fragmentation models on the final result.
 Note that the systematic uncertainties, described in Sec.
 6, are drawn both with and without the fragmentation uncertainties in the empty and filled boxes, respectively.

 Figure 8

-Double ratio of jet nuclear modification factors using $R_\mathrm{AA}^{R=0.2}$ as denominator and using $R = 0.4$ (left) and $R = 0.6$ (right) as the numerator compared to model predictions for central (top row) and semi-central (bottom row) collisions.
+Double ratio of jet nuclear modification factors using $R_\mathrm{AA}^{R=0.2}$ as the denominator and using $R = 0.4$ (left) and $R = 0.6$ (right) as the numerator compared to model predictions for central (top row) and semi-central (bottom row) collisions.
 Note that a comparison to JEWEL with recoils was omitted from the top right plot as its prediction is out of scale.

-Figure A.1
+Figure B.1

 The $\delta p_{\rm T}$ distributions for $R = 0.4$ (left) and $R = 0.6$ (right) jets in central (0-10\%) collisions using the area-based (dashed lines) and ML-based (solid markers) corrections.